kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--exclude`
 Exclude files that match this filter.
 The special characterc `*` means any number of character, and the special character `?` means any single character, use `*.txt` to exclude all files with a txt extension.
 Regular expressions are also supported and can be supplied by using hard braces, i.e. `[.*\.txt]`.

+### exclude-empty-folders
+`--exclude-empty-folders = false`
+Use this option to remove all empty folders from a backup.

 ### exclude-files-attributes
 `--exclude-files-attributes`
 Use this option to exclude files with certain attributes.
 Use a comma separated list of attribute names to specify more than one.
 Possible values are: `ReadOnly`, `Hidden`, `System`, `Directory`, `Archive`, `Device`, `Normal`, `Temporary`, `SparseFile`, `ReparsePoint`, `Compressed`, `Offline`, `NotContentIndexed`, `Encrypted`, `IntegrityStream`, `NoScrubData`.